DipeshShrestha123/DipeshShrestha123/README.md

 ## I'm an Android enthusiast and a student!

-- 👨‍💻 I’m currently working on Android and Backend Development.
+- 👨‍💻 I’m currently working on Android Development and DSA.
-- 📚 I’m delving into the world of web development using JavaScript.
 - 💪🏼 Future Goals: Improving myself each day.
-- ⚡ Fun fact: I am working on something secret :)
 <br>

 ---